onderk-motion/After-Effects-Scripts/README.md

 I creating some script for my projects and you can use or customize for your need.

 # **Shape Separator**
 Separates shape layer groups into individual layers.
-This is different from other scripts - it handles single-group cases by ungrouping first
+This is different from other scripts, it handles single-group cases by ungrouping first

+## Special Feature: ##
-##Special Feature:## Automatically ungroups single main groups before separation
+Automatically ungroups single main groups before separation

 Usage: File > Scripts > Run Script File... or add to KBar

 # **Bounding Box**